-(6)  Any self-propelled snow plow, snow blower or lawn mower when used for the purpose for which it was designed and operated at a speed not to exceed four (4) miles per hour;
+(5) Any self-propelled snow plow, snow blower or lawn mower when used for the purpose for which it was designed and operated at a speed not to exceed four (4) miles per hour;

-(7)  Any vehicle owned or leased by the City of New Haven; and
+(6) Any vehicle owned or leased by the City of New Haven;

+(7) Any EPAMD as defined herein.

+(8) Any bicycle or trail bike without a motor;

+(9) Any golf cart;

+(10) Any agricultural equipment such as tractors and farm implements;

+(11) Any construction machinery; and

+(12) Any vehicle that is used solely for amusement, or as a novelty display item, and is operated during a parade or any other special event that is properly permitted and approved by the City of New Haven.

+Motorized recreational vehicle dealer means any person engaged in the business of manufacturing or selling any motorized recreational vehicles, having an established place of business for the manufacture, sale, trade and display of such vehicles.

-(8)  Any electric personal assistive mobility device (hereinafter "EPAMD") that is self-balancing, has two (2) non-tandem wheeled devices, is designed to transport only one (1) person, and has an electric propulsion system that limits the maximum speed of the device to twelve and one-half (12.5) miles per hour or less.
+EPAMD shall mean any electric personal assistive mobility device (hereinafter "EPAMD") that is self-balancing, has two (2) non-tandem wheels, is designed to transport one (1) person, and has an electric propulsion system that limits the maximum speed of the device o twelve and one-half (12 ½) miles per hour or less.

 (Ord.
-No. 1374, 5-2-05; Ord.
-No. 1721, §§ 2, 3, 9-16-13 )
+No. 24-08, 9-8-08; Ord.
+No. 09-13, 10-28-13; Ord.
+No. 21-17 , 10-23-17)

 Sec.
 29-132. - Operations prohibited.

 (a)

-It shall be unlawful for any person to operate a mini cycle or dirt bike and/or for any owner of a mini cycle or dirt bike to knowingly permit the operation of his/her mini cycle or dirt bike on any street or sidewalk in the City of New Haven or on any public property, including but not limited to school property, playgrounds and parks, within the city.
+It shall be unlawful for any person to operate a motorized recreational vehicle and/or for any owner of motorized recreational vehicle to knowingly permit the operation of such vehicle on any street or sidewalk in the City of New Haven or on any public property, including but not limited to school property, playgrounds and parks, within the City of New Haven.

 (b)

-It shall be unlawful for any person to ride as a passenger on a mini cycle or dirt bike and/or for any owner of a mini cycle or dirt bike to knowingly permit any person to ride as a passenger on his/her mini cycle or dirt bike operated in violation of subsection (a) above.
+It shall be unlawful for any person to ride as a passenger on a motorized recreational vehicle and/or for any owner of a motorized recreational vehicle to knowingly permit any person to ride as a passenger on such vehicle operated in violation of subsection (a) above.

 (c)

-It shall be unlawful for any person to operate a mini cycle or dirt bike, ride as a passenger on a mini cycle or dirt bike, and/or for any owner of a mini cycle or dirt bike to knowingly permit its operation on any private property, within the city, without first obtaining the written permission of the property owner if the property is not owned by the operator, passenger, and/or owner of the mini cycle or dirt bike.
+It shall be unlawful for any person to operate a motorized recreational vehicle, ride as a passenger on a motorized recreational vehicle, and/or for any owner of a motorized recreational vehicle to knowingly permit its operation on any private property, within the City of New Haven , without first obtaining the written permission of the property owner if the property is not owned by the operator, passenger, and/or owner of such vehicle.
+Any such operator or passenger allowed to operate or ride by a private property owner may not operate that vehicle on private property in violation of the City of New Haven noise ordinance as defined in Section 18-75 et seq. of this Code of General Ordinances.

 (d)

-It shall be unlawful for any person to operate an EPAMD and/or for any owner of an EPAMD to knowingly permit the operation of his/her EPAMD on any street in the City of New Haven, provided, however, an EPAMD may be operated on any public sidewalk and/or crosswalk in the city.
-An operator of an EPAMD shall yield to pedestrians and any wheelchair or similar mobility assisting device as defined in section 22-119(4) above and shall comply with any applicable State of Connecticut laws or regulations.
+It shall be unlawful for any person to operate an EPAMD and/or for any owner of an EPAMD to knowingly permit the operation of his/her EPAMD on any street in the City of New Haven, provided, however, an EPAMD may be operated on any public sidewalk and/or crosswalk in the City of New Haven.
+An operator of an EPAMD shall yield to pedestrians and any wheelchair or similar mobility assisting device as defined in subsection29-131 above and shall comply with any applicable State of Connecticut laws or regulations.

 (Ord.
-No. 1374, 5-2-05; Ord.
-No. 1721, § 4, 9-16-13 )
+No. 24-08, 9-8-08; Ord.
+No. 09-13, 10-28-13; Ord.
+No. 21-17 , 10-23-17)

 Sec.
 29-133. - Penalty.